RETHINKING IDENTITY

 The exhibit aims to showcase the diversity of Romain Urhausen's work through a series of 16 photos.
 These include portraits and cityscapes taken in Luxembourg City – where he lived and worked during much of his lifetime – as well as some more experimental and abstract snapshots.
 After coming to the attention of Edward Steichen – the Luxembourg painter and photographer considered one of the most influential figures in the history of photography – in the early 1950s, Urhausen went on to present his work at the Museum of Modern Art (MoMA) in New York as part of the "Postwar European photography" exhibit in 1953.
 Between 1950 and 1960, his work was displayed in Cologne, Munich, Paris, Chicago, Boston and Japan.
 In 2016, the Luxembourg National Audiovisual Centre paid tribute to his legacy with a retrospective exhibition.

-The exhibition, with support from the National Audiovisual Centre and in collaboration with Lët'z Arles, will be on display in Merl Park until the end of September 2022.
+The exhibition, put on with the support of the National Audiovisual Centre and in collaboration with Lët’z Arles, will be on display in Merl Park until the end of September 2022.

 URBAN DIALOG